GunnerLab/mcce4_tutorial/docs/guide/topology.md

 > **By default MCCE4** will create a file called ```new.tpl``` which contains *ghost* toplogies for unsupported molecules.
 > This file contains the guessed connectivity based on inter-atom distances.

-## ⚙️ Step 2: Generate template for a basic .ftpl (an MCCE topology file) for an unsupported molecule
+## ⚙️ 2: Generate template for a basic .ftpl (an MCCE topology file) for an unsupported molecule
 For this tutorial we will be designing a topology file for the kinase inhibitor [EMH](https://www.rcsb.org/ligand/EMH).

 ### 📁 Create a ```user_param``` directory: